tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity_--_part_1.md

   </mo>
 </math>

-Note how an arrow is placed above the letter (a *v* in this case) to indicate it is a vector quantity.
+Note how an arrow is placed above the letter (a *v* in this case) to indicate it's a vector quantity.
 You can perform various types of arithmetic using vectors.
 For example, addition operations are calculated by adding the horizontal and vertical values of each vector:

 <math>
   <mover>